-A tax free exercise can only take place on or after the third anniversary and no later than the tenth anniversary of the date of grant.
-The tax relief is not available when an option is exercised within three years from the date on which the employee last exercised such an option free of tax.
+A tax free exercise can take place on or after the third anniversary and no later than the tenth anniversary of the date of grant.
+Before 9 April 2003 an optionholder had to wait a further three years from a tax free exercise before making another tax free exercise.
+This condition no longer applies, although the £30,000 limit continues to restrict the grant of options to each participant.

-So, in a ten year period, an individual could acquire tax free shares with a total initial market value of £90,000 (i.e. £30,000 x 3 = £90,000).
+In a ten year period, an individual could acquire tax free shares with a total initial market value of £90,000 (i.e. £30,000 x 3 = £90,000).
 This assumes that sufficient shares are made available under the scheme to enable this to happen.
 It also assumes that each option is exercised on its third anniversary and replacement options over the maximum value of shares are granted immediately.
 In the tenth year, the individual could on this basis have a further £30,000 of shares under option.
 Therefore, in the ten year period, the total value of shares acquired and under option could be £120,000.
-The total amount the employee would have to pay on exercising these options would likewise be £120,000.
-The benefit of exercising the option would, of course, depend on how much the share price has increased.
+The total amount the employee would have to pay to exercise these options would likewise be at least £120,000.
+The benefit of exercising the options would, of course, depend on how much the share price has increased.